 Patients with special care needs or with care needs that fall outside of the normal pre-hospital education spectrum constitute a significant group within health care.
 This course is designed to give students the knowledge and skills necessary to assess, treat, and transport patients with special needs.
 Topics addressed in this course include pediatric patients, neonatal patients, geriatric patients, technology-assisted patients, morbidly obese patients, hospice residents, functional and developmentally delayed patients, and homecare patients.
 Content of this course may be altered based on instructor specialty, current recommendations from national and state accrediting bodies, and best practices identified in the industry.

-Prerequisites:HL151, HL212, HL216, HL220, HL226, and HL234.
+Prerequisites (must be completed with a B- or better): HL151, HL212, HL216, HL220, HL226, and HL234.
 Co-requisites:HL153, HL213, HL217, HL221, and HL227.